cbecraft1184/teams-meeting-minutes-prod/EXECUTIVE_SUMMARY_CONCISE.md

 - Zero automated tests exist (no unit, integration, or e2e tests)
 - Backend functionality implemented but completely untested
 - Edge cases, error scenarios, and failure modes not validated
-- Performance and scale not tested (claims 300K users but unproven)
+- Performance and scale not tested (claims 300,000 concurrent users but unproven)
 - Security vulnerabilities not assessed

 **Frontend (40% Incomplete):**